cleverness/cleverness-to-do-list-plugin/readme.txt

 A new menu item is added to the backend to manage your list and the to-do list is also listed on a dashboard widget.

-A sidebar widget is available as well as shortcode to display the to-do list items on your site.
+A sidebar widget is available as well as a shortcode to display the to-do list items on your site.

 There are two shortcodes for front-end administration of the list.
 Management of categories is restricted to the back-end.